ebarylko/cmpt-476/assignment-3/assignment-3.md

 ### Explain why the following circuit would implement a CNOT gate on the state |ψ⟩|ϕ⟩

+Let Alice be the person holding $|\psi\rangle$.

+Let Bob be the person holding $|\phi\rangle$.

 Let the first EPR pair be the one that is closest to $|\psi\rangle$

 Let the second EPR pair be the one that is closest to $|\phi\rangle$

+When Alice measures her qubit and the first qubit of the first EPR pair in the Bell basis, she can send over bits $W$ and $X$ which indicate what must be done to the second qubit in the first EPR in order to change its state to equal
+$|\psi\rangle$.

-The states $|\psi\rangle$ and $|\phi\rangle$ get copied over to the second qubit of the first EPR pair and the first qubit of the second EPR pair respectively.
+When Bob measures his qubit and the second qubit of the second EPR pair in the Bell basis, he can send over bits $Y$ and $Z$ which indicate what must be done to the first qubit in the second EPR in order to change its state to equal
+$|\phi\rangle$.

-Then, we apply a CNOT gate on the second qubit of the first EPR pair and the first qubit of the second EPR pair.
-Since we have already copied $|\phi\rangle$ and $|\psi\rangle$ over to the aforementioned EPR pairs, applying the CNOT on those two qubits will result in $CNOT(|\psi\rangle |\phi\rangle)$
+Since we have copied the states $|\psi\rangle$ and $|\phi\rangle$ over to the second qubit of the first EPR pair and the first qubit of the second EPR pair respectively, applying a CNOT gate on the second qubit of the first EPR pair and the first qubit of the second EPR pair will result in $CNOT(|\psi\rangle |\phi\rangle)$

 ### Explain why the circuit below where a, b, c, d are the functions of w, x, y, z you gave in part 3 implements a remote CN OT between their qubits — that is, applies CN OT (|ψ⟩ ⊗ |ϕ⟩) without Alice or Bob physically teleporting their qubits to one another.

 When Alice takes her half of the entangled state and measures the first two qubits in the Bell basis, she can copy over her state to the second qubit in $\Delta$ by sending